lvstross/lv-auth-service/server/README.md

+# Auth Service JWT Typescript Project

-# Awesome Project Build with TypeORM
+## Awesome Project Build with TypeORM

 Steps to run this project: